Applying Online

 If your doctor has requested that you undergo an on-road driving assessment (ORDA), you would have to arrange this assessment yourself.
 Your doctor may be able to recommend a local operator that carries out these assessments so you should discuss this with your doctor.
 For further information you can email [email protected]

-If you hold a national driving licence or an international driving permit from any country that does not have an exchange agreement with Ireland you may drive here only while you are a visitor and never for longer than 12 months.
-Once you become a resident you must exchange your licence for an Irish one.
+If you hold a national driving licence from any country that does not have an exchange agreement with Ireland you may drive here only while you are a visitor and never for longer than 12 months.
+Once you become a resident you must pass a driver theory test, apply for a learner permit, complete a course of Essential Driver Training (EDT), pass your driving test and apply for a driving licence to drive in Ireland.

 If you pass your driving test, you can then apply for a full Irish driving licence.
 For details on how to apply for a first time Learner Permit click here.